We believe that our great goal can be achieved with systematism and reproducibility. We are so outside the box, that the box is a point

 Up to 2014, TENDL was produced at NRG Petten.
 Since 2015, TENDL is mainly developped at PSI and the IAEA (Nuclear Data Section).
 Still, many people contributes to TENDL with the testing and processing of the files.

 TENDL is not a default or shadow library.
 Not a single neutron evaluation is based on default calculations.
-With the HFR approach, all resonances are unique, following statistical rules.
-For important isotopes, great care was used in the evaluations.
+With the HFR approach, all resonances follow statistical hypothesis.
+For major isotopes, greater care was used during the evaluation process.

 A set of tools, called T6, was used to produce it.
 T6 stands for TALYS, TEFAL, TASMAN, TARES, TAFIS and TANES.
 Each code produces a part of the library.
 Processing tools such NJOY, CALENDF, PREPRO are also used in T6.
 These codes, and the processing steps are developed by A.J.
 Koning, D. Rochman and J.Ch.
 Sublet.
 Still, the help and feedback of the whole nuclear data, processing and user community is extremely useful.
 TENDL would not exist without the constructive remarks from all over the world.